 Eating Too Fast May Cause Gas

 Do you have a dog that gulps down its food so fast, barely chewing?
 This may be a gassy dog.
 Dogs who ingest food this fast may also be swallowing air down with their food, and that air has to go somewhere.
 Burping and belching are possible, as is flatulence.
 Bloat (Gastric Dilatation-Volvulus) is also a concern.

 This is the "everything else" category for what your pet may be consuming.
 The key here, same as the foods category, is to note when the gas started or is a problem and eliminate the item or supplement if possible.

 If the suspected gas-causing item is a medication or nutritional supplement prescribed or recommended by your veterinarian, discuss this with your vet to see if there are any treatment alternatives that your pet is better able to digest.

 In addition to all of the considerations above, there are other options for helping your flatulent pet when all else fails:

-- Probiotics - Healthy Bacteria: For pets who are feeling fine (not lethargic, vomiting, otherwise sick) and do not have special dietary or medication concerns, a dollop of plain or vanilla yogurt will help calm down gassy guts.
+- Probiotics—Healthy Bacteria: For pets who are feeling fine (not lethargic, vomiting, or otherwise sick) and do not have special dietary or medication concerns, a dollop of plain or vanilla yogurt will help calm down gassy guts.
 There are also several brands of probiotics (beneficial intestinal bacteria) for pets that contain dog- and cat-specific microbes to enhance gut health.

-- Intestinal Gas-reducers: Over-the-counter aids to reduce intestinal gas include: Enzyme-based supplements (popular trade name: Beano®) or simethicone-based medicines (popular trade names: GasX®, Mylanta® Gas).
+- Intestinal Gas-Reducers: Over-the-counter aids to reduce intestinal gas include enzyme-based supplements (popular trade name: Beano) or simethicone-based medicines (popular trade names: GasX and Mylanta Gas).